 The Good Samaritan Medical Mission

 The Good Samaritan Medical Mission is our free clinic.
 We offer weekly clinics, medications, home visits, and timely follow-ups.
 When specialized care is required, we organize visits with off-island physicians, accompany patients on appointments and surgeries, negotiate fee reductions, and pay the charges when possible.
+We hold regular island-wide “traveling clinics” with a variety of care providers to reach patients who cannot come to us.

 Mission Staff